 - A recent pay stub showing your current income.

 - Account numbers for your checking, savings, and other financial accounts.

-It's also a good idea to bring a current copy of your credit report (although the landlord may still want to order one--and charge you a fee for doing so).
-You can order your credit report from any of the major credit bureaus, or get a free copy from annualcreditreport.com.
+It's also a good idea to bring a current copy of your credit report (although the landlord may still want to order one—and will charge you a fee for doing so).
+You can order your credit report from any of the major credit bureaus, or get a free copy from any of the big-three bureaus via annualcreditreport.com.
 Be sure to correct any problems in your credit report (or explain any damaging entries).

 - Offering carrots now might make the landlord expect more.
 You obviously don’t want to continue to bribe the landlord every time you make a reasonable request.
 But once wooed, he may continue to expect “deal sweeteners.”
 This could get expensive.

 - Choosing tenants based on the quality of their gifts is no way to run a business.
 The best landlords are the ones who choose the best tenants—those who are responsible, considerate, and law-abiding.
 If you live in a multiunit building, these are the best neighbors for you, too.
 Chances are you’d rather live next door to someone who got the place because she came with great references and not because she could come up with six months’ prepaid rent.
 Beware a landlord who hasn’t learned this lesson.